Self-Publishing Is Booming—Here Are 30 Authors Who Made It Work Their Way

 E.L.
 James

 E.L.
 James is a self-publishing phenomenon whose novel Fifty Shades of Grey revolutionized the publishing industry.
 If you’re unfamiliar with her journey, it’s worth taking the time to explore her incredible rise to fame—grab some snacks, because her story is as compelling as her books.
-First released in 2011 as an e-book and print-on-demand paperback, the steamy romance quickly garnered a massive following, becoming a viral sensation.
+First released in 2011 as an e-book and subsequently as a print-on-demand paperback, the steamy romance quickly garnered a massive following, becoming a viral sensation.
 With bold storytelling and a keen ability to tap into an underserved market, James captivated readers around the globe, propelling Fifty Shades of Grey to unprecedented success.

 The overwhelming popularity of Fifty Shades of Grey led to its acquisition by a traditional publisher, catapulting it into global bestseller status.
 The book, along with its sequels Fifty Shades Darker and Fifty Shades Freed, has sold over 150 million copies and been translated into multiple languages.
 The series also inspired a blockbuster film franchise, further cementing James’s legacy.
 Her journey from self-publishing to international acclaim highlights the transformative power of independent publishing and the potential for authors to achieve unparalleled success by connecting directly with readers.